TauConsortium/Computational-Genetics-Intro/Module_1_Introduction/2.Genetic_sequencing/README.md

 **Homework:**

-Which of the following calls can be considered "good quality"
+1. Which of the following calls can be considered "good quality"
 ![vcf_image](vcf_homework.png)

-Explore the most common files used in genetic data.
+2. Explore the most common files used in genetic data.
 The [samtools repository](https://github.com/samtools/hts-specs) details the specific features of each file type.
+I have also added some examples of the [fasta/fastq files](fasta-fastq.md)

-Here we have uploaded a [vcf](/Module_1_Introduction/Week_2/chr22.vcf) of  chromosome 22 for you tu explore.
+3. Here we have uploaded a [vcf](/Module_1_Introduction/Week_2/chr22.vcf) of  chromosome 22 for you tu explore.